Tookerton21/parser_arithmetic/README.md

 * Works with only + and *
 * Numbers must be an integer and sum must be within an the limitations of an integer for negative and positive.
 * Multiplication must be explicitly stated with * sign between the two numbers.
+* errors just print out a message that print a message.

 ### How To Test Main Program